Author: Marc Klein

 Remember that Valentine’s Day is just around the corner, so try not to undo any gains you make in reducing your holiday debt by going into further debt for yet another holiday.
 There are lots of ways to celebrate this day for sweethearts without breaking the bank.

 There are several debt-reduction strategies you can follow, two of them being the avalanche and snowball methods.
 With the avalanche method, you pay off the debt with the highest interest rate first, while continuing to make at least minimum payments on your other accounts, and work your way down.
 With the snowball method, you pay off the smallest balance first and then work your way up the list of your other debts until you finally tackle the debt with the largest balance owed.

 Both of these methods have their pros and cons, but it’s important to choose which one you’re most likely to stick with and then, once you’ve made your decision, commit to that decision.
 You need to be every bit as committed to getting out of debt as you were to getting into it.

 Once you’ve decided how much debt you’re going to pay off each month, and in what order, it may be time to set up automatic payments.
 When you put your finances on autopilot, you decrease the likelihood of missing a payment and increase the likelihood that you’ll succeed in paying down your debt.
 Plus, if your funds automatically go toward paying down your debt, you won’t have them in your hands and the temptation to spend them on something else.

-Expecting a tax refund for 2020?
+Expecting a tax refund?
 If so, do your taxes early this year and consider using part or all of your federal and/or state refund to pay off purchases you made during the holiday season.

 If you qualify, a credit card balance transfer could help you pay down holiday expenses you paid for with another credit card at a lower interest rate.
 Balance transfers typically work by consolidating multiple credit card balances onto a single card, often at a lower or even 0% interest rate.